yureative/reactive-wikipedia-reader/README.md

-# [WIP] eactive-wikipedia-reader
+# [WIP] reactive-wikipedia-reader

-A Wikipedia reader made by React.js and other modern technologies
+A Wikipedia reader made by React.js and other modern frontend technologies